danidee10/danidee10.github.io/_posts/django/2018-01-03-realtime-django-2.markdown

 > Cross-Origin Resource Sharing (CORS) is a mechanism that uses additional HTTP headers to let a user agent gain permission to access selected resources from a server on a different origin (domain) than the site currently in use.
 A user agent makes a cross-origin HTTP request when it requests a resource from a different domain, protocol, or port than the one from which the current document originated.

-Basically it's a security mechanicsm that prevents a website on a domain from making a `XmlHttpRequest` to another website/webservice running on a different domain unless it's explicitly allowed to do so.
+Basically It's a mechanicsm that subverts the same origin policy.
+The same origin policy is what prevents a website on a different domain from making a `XmlHttpRequest` (Ajax) to another website/webservice.
+You can use CORS to weaken the security mechanicsm a little and tell the webserver that it's safe to allow Ajax requests from a particular domain(s).

 In our case, even though both webservers are running on localhost, due to the fact that they're on different ports (8080 and 8000) they're seen as different domains.

-For the domains to match the protocol (`http` or `https`) must be the same and the ports must also be the same.
+For the domains to match the scheme (`http` or `https`), hostname (`localhost`) and the port must match.

 So how do we enable CORS in our django application?
-There is an excellent third-party app that handles all that for us called `django-cors-header` let's install it from pip
+There is third-party app we can install to do that called `django-cors-headers`.

 {% highlight bash %}
-pip install django-cors-header
+pip install django-cors-headers
 {% endhighlight %}

 add it to your `INSTALLED_APPS`